Traumatic Brain Injuries Can Be Life-Threatening

 • Loss of consciousness

-• Prompt treatment may make the difference between recovery or long-term or more serious consequences.
-Early treatment may also make the difference between a quick full recovery or the need for long-term medical care or rehabilitation.
+• Prompt treatment may differentiate between recovery or long-term or more serious consequences.
+Early treatment may also differentiate between a quick, full recovery or the need for long-term medical care or rehabilitation.
 Even among those who receive prompt treatment, more than five million people live with a permanent disability resulting from their TBI.

 How a Chicago TBI Lawyer Can Help